top of page

 You're not alone in feeling overwhelmed by these limitations.

-Restore normal function: Eliminate the daily fear of "wrong movements" that trigger
+• Restore normal function: Eliminate the daily fear of "wrong movements" that trigger hours of misery—you can yawn, sleep, and move your head freely again.

 Comments